 This automated Microsoft Form sends a team creation approval request to a dedicated group of approvers at Regroove.
-Approvers can approve or deny the request within the email notification with the click of a button.
+Approvers can approve or deny the request with the click of a button.

 The external Team includes all the internal staff involved in the project, as well as key client team members who we work directly with throughout the project’s lifespan.
 This might include business analysts, business champions, members of the client’s technical team, and project stakeholders.
 Our external Team always begins with “EXT -”, followed by the client’s name (for example, EXT – Rainforest) so we can tell at a glance that the team includes external guests.

-The separation of internal and external audiences means we have a space to communicate internally where we can have technical discussions, provide options and feedback, ask for advice, and discuss resourcing.
+The separation of internal and external audiences means we have a space to communicate internally.
+We can have technical discussions, provide options and feedback, ask for advice, and discuss resourcing.
 The external Team provides a place to hold out loud conversations with the client, where we can ask business process questions, collect feedback, make and post about decisions, and discuss testing and implementation.